-Do The Right DeedAdded by Hawley Troxell in Articles & Publications, Business Law on April 29, 2015
+Do The Right DeedAdded by Hawley Troxell in Articles & Blogs, Business Law on April 29, 2015

 Early in my career, I represented a client that owned property subject to a deed restriction purporting to restrict the use of the home as the president’s residence.
 The home had become prohibitively expensive to maintain, so the client sought to sell the property free of the restriction.
 The assignment was fascinating, for what on the surface seemed to be a straightforward deed restriction transformed into an analysis of deed interpretation dating back to the earliest records of law.
 From that assignment, I developed a true appreciation of deeds and how truly complex they can be, for deeds, the law interpreting deeds, and disputes over deeds are nearly as old as the land itself.